CVE-2026-50179: CWE-1236: Improper Neutralization of Formula Elements in a CSV File in actualbudget actual

 Technical Summary

-The vulnerability (CVE-2026-50179) in Actualbudget's Actual product affects versions before 26.6.0.
-The exportToCSV and exportQueryToCSV functions pass user-controlled fields (Payee, Notes, Account, Category) directly to csv-stringify without applying any cast callback or formula-prefix neutralization.
-Consequently, strings starting with formula characters are preserved verbatim in the exported CSV files.
-When opened in common spreadsheet applications, these strings are interpreted as formulas, which can lead to data exfiltration and attacker-controlled display values.
-This is a case of improper neutralization of formula elements in CSV files (CWE-1236).
-The vulnerability has a CVSS 3.1 score of 4.2 (medium severity).
+The vulnerability in Actualbudget's Actual (CVE-2026-50179) involves improper neutralization of formula elements in CSV exports.
+Specifically, the exportToCSV and exportQueryToCSV functions pass user-controlled fields (Payee, Notes, Account, Category) directly to csv-stringify without applying a cast callback or formula-prefix neutralization.
+As a result, strings beginning with formula characters are preserved verbatim in the CSV output.
+When opened in common spreadsheet applications, these strings are interpreted as formulas, which can lead to transaction data exfiltration and manipulation of displayed spreadsheet values.
+This vulnerability is addressed in Actual version 26.6.0.

 Potential Impact